80 Fun Facts About Albania

 33. Albania was part of the Kingdom of Italy until as recently as 1943.

 34. The Kanun is something you may hear a lot about.
-This is a series of customs that Albanians live by and consist of hospitality, honor, family loyalty, and right conduct.
+Albanians live by a series of customs consisting of hospitality, honor, family loyalty, and right conduct.

 35, It’s not unusual for Albanians to splash the cash (sometimes a whole month’s salary) when special visitors (family) visit the house for dinner.